AleMorales9011/ForgeWare/src/README.md

 ![Forgeware](images/Forgeware_banner_final.png)
+# Introduction

+20 minutes

+Software Engineering is a complicated subject.
+It's hard to break through the `myriad of technologies`, frameworks, good practices, and programming languages.
+Forgeware exists to demystify Software Engineering in a hands-on way.
+We try to demonstrate concepts in real-life scenarios and show the code behind those `real-life applications` so you get a sense of what you are dealing with.
+Please notice the scripts we provide are not meant to be used in any production environment.

  # Automating the creation of users, directories, permissions, and groups with Bash

 This script will automate the creation of new developer accounts on the system, assign them directories and permissions based on their role, and add them to relevant development groups.
 This eliminates manual setup and ensures consistency.
 `BEGINNER` `BASH` `LINUX`